 Bernard Baumohl, chief global economist at the Economic Outlook Group, said oil would have to drop below $80 a barrel to have much economic impact on the economy.
 He said he doesn't think the 60 million barrels is enough to do that.

 "The argument is, if we can lower oil prices that would be a major tax cut," Baumohl said.
 "The logic is fine.
 Whether it can successfully be carried out is the question.
 And I don't think it can."

 IEA members are required to hold in reserve the equivalent of what they would import in 90 days, though countries collectively now hold 146 days' supply.

 The U.S. stocks, called the Strategic Petroleum Reserve, hold 727 million barrels.
 The reserve has never been fuller.
-It held 707 gallons before the U.S. last tapped the reserve in 2008 in response to supply disruptions caused by hurricanes Gustav and Ike.
+It held 707 million barrels before the U.S. last tapped the reserve in 2008 in response to supply disruptions caused by Hurricanes Gustav and Ike.

 The IEA decision will free about 30 million barrels in the United States.
 Europe will release 18 million barrels and industrialized countries in Asia 12 million.

 For U.S. refiners, bidding for the oil now held in reserve will mean having to import less from abroad.
-The 1 million barrels per day to be released is about 20 percent of what Gulf Coast refiners import.
+The 1 million barrels per day to be released is about 20 percent of what refiners on the Gulf Coast, where the oil will go, import.